 National Institute of Standards and Technology

-Kent Rochford, Acting Under Secretary of Commerce for Standards and Technology
+Kent Rochford, Acting NIST Director and Under Secretary of Commerce for Standards and Technology

 National Institute of Standards and Technology Special Publication 800-63-3

 Natl.
 Inst.
 Stand.
 Technol.
 Spec.
 Publ.
 800-63-3, 73 pages (June 2017)

 This publication is available free of charge from:

 Certain commercial entities, equipment, or materials may be identified in this document in order to describe an experimental procedure or concept adequately.
 Such identification is not intended to imply recommendation or endorsement by NIST, nor is it intended to imply that the entities, materials, or equipment are necessarily the best available for the purpose.